poconnor-pilz/mgrpc-java/transport.md

 Where ServerCallTry is just an empty implementation of ServerCall but whose getMethodDescriptor returns the method descriptor passed in ctr

-The next alternative is to use the channel interface and then get the benefit of generated blocking stubs etc. This means that we do not have to deal with bytes etc. A channel just creates a client call given a method descriptor.
+The value alternative is to use the channel interface and then get the benefit of generated blocking stubs etc. This means that we do not have to deal with bytes etc. A channel just creates a client call given a method descriptor.
 ClientCall is here: https://grpc.github.io/grpc-java/javadoc/io/grpc/ClientCall.html There is an example at the top of it that shows how it works When the client has no more requests to send on a client stream it calls halfClose().
 So we would send completed here.
 In the case of a unary call we would send nothing.